alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 Either way, we're waiting for the callback to return and then releasing the locks.

-This is where a generic monad type makes things fiddly -- if we had a concrete type like `Future` or `Try`, we'd know how to wait for the result.
+If we had a concrete type like `Future` or `Try`, we'd know how to wait for the result.
 Instead, we're handing that off to Cats.

 Now we have all the pieces we need to actually write out `withLocks` method, and here it is: